skyfox69/jsapi/README.md

 serializers to write responses.
 When using OpenAPI for documentation purposes, this is done separatly.

 Jsapi brings all this together.
-The models to read requests, the serialization of objects and the optional OpenAPI documentation are based on the same API definition.
+The models to read requests, serialization of objects and optional OpenAPI documentation base on the same API definition.
 This significantly reduces the workload and ensures that the OpenAPI documentation is consistent with the server-side implementation of the API.

 Jsapi supports OpenAPI 2.0, 3.0 and 3.1.